jckleiner/ci-cd-examples/vagrant/provider-docker-prometheus-grafana-setup/README.md

 Run `vagrant up` to start all VMs.
 Run `vagrant reload` to reload the changed config in `Vagrantfile`.
 Run `vagrant global-status` to see which VMs are running.
+Run `vagrant provision` to run any configured provisioners against the running Vagrant managed machine.
 Run `vagrant destroy -f` to stop and delete both containers.

 After the setup is finished, validate that the Docker containers started:
  * Run `docker ps`